aws/aws-pdk/docs/content/getting_started/your_first_aws_pdk_project.md

     ```bash
     # optional params can be passed in also - lets use PNPM to manage deps :)
-    pdk new --package-manager=pnpm monorepo-ts
+    npx projen new --from @aws/pdk --package-manager=pnpm monorepo-ts
     ```

 === "PYTHON"

     ```bash
-    pdk new monorepo-py
+    npx projen new --from @aws/pdk monorepo-py
     ```

 === "JAVA"

     ```bash
-    pdk new monorepo-java
+    npx projen new --from @aws/pdk monorepo-java
     ```

-The `pdk new` command creates a number of files and folders inside the my-project directory to help you organize the source code for your AWS PDK based project.
+The `npx projen new` command creates a number of files and folders inside the my-project directory to help you organize the source code for your AWS PDK based project.
 It also installs any dependencies on your behalf by default, although this can be suppressed with the optional `--no-post` argument.

 !!!tip
+    If you have the `pdk` CLI installed, you can save some typing and replace `npx projen new --from @aws/pdk` with `pdk new`.

+!!!tip
-    If you have Git installed, each project you create using `pdk new` is also initialized as a Git repository.
+    If you have Git installed, each project you create using `npx projen new` is also initialized as a Git repository.
 We'll ignore that for now, but it's there when you need it.

 Let's take a moment to examine the project structure that is created for you: